-Very deep and high-angular resolution NIRCam imaging of Supernova 1987A reveals unprecedented details of near-infrared emission from this young supernova remnant.
-This includes the detection of the NIR synchrotron emission, the discovery of the crescents, and the characterisation of the bar, which is a substructure of the ejecta.
+Very deep and high angular resolution NIRCam imaging of SN 1987A reveals unprecedented details of NIR emission from this young SN remnant.
+This includes the detection of the NIR synchrotron emission, the discovery of the crescents, and the characterization of the bar, which is a substructure of the ejecta.

-Regions currently undergoing shocks are traced by the NIR continuum through synchrotron and thermal dust emission at $3-5 \,\mu$ m.
-This continuum emission is spatially resolved in NIRCam images, and is found in hot spots within the equatorial ring, in outer spots exterior to the equatorial ring, as well as in the diffuse emission exterior to the equatorial ring.
-At $3-5 \mu m$ , the outer spots are as bright as the hot spots, despite the fact that the hot spots have the highest density within the circumstellar system.
+Regions currently undergoing shocks are traced by the NIR continuum through synchrotron and thermal dust emission at 3-5 μm.
+This continuum emission is spatially resolved in NIRCam images, and is found in hotspots within the equatorial ring, in outer spots exterior to the equatorial ring, as well as in the diffuse emission exterior to the equatorial ring.
+At $3-5 \mu m$ , the outer spots are as bright as the hotspots, despite the fact that the hotspots have the highest density within the circumstellar system.
 This is probably because stronger magnetic fields and enhanced local density at shocks increase the synchrotron radiation in the outer spots.
 Future monitoring and modelling of synchrotron emission will reveal how the synchrotron emission evolves with time in an SNR, after the passage of the shock front.
-Such time sequence observations will provide a rare opportunity amongst SNRs that would constrain hydrodynamic models of SN shocks (e.g. Borkowski et al. 1997; Dewey et al. 2012; Kirchschlager et al. 2019; Orlando et al. 2020), and particle acceleration in the shocked regions (e.g. Domček et al. 2021).
-With the advent of high sensitivity and high angular resolution images provided by JWST/NIRCam, our observations of SN 1987A demonstrate that NIRCam opens up a window to study particle-acceleration physics probed by NIR synchrotron emission in supernova remnants and other synchrotron emitting objects such as active galactic nuclei and blazars.
+Such time sequence observations will provide a rare opportunity amongst SNRs that would constrain hydrodynamic models of SN shocks (e.g. Borkowski, Blondin & McCray 1997; Dewey et al. 2012; Kirchschlager et al. 2019; Orlando et al. 2020), and particle acceleration in the shocked regions (e.g. Domček et al. 2021).
+With the advent of high sensitivity and high angular resolution images provided by JWST/NIRCam, our observations of SN 1987A demonstrate that NIRCam opens up a window to study particle-acceleration physics probed by NIR synchrotron emission in SN remnants and other synchrotron emitting objects such as active galactic nuclei and blazars.

 The NIRCam $1-2 \mu m$ images reveal the clumpy structure of the ejecta, including the bar.
-The presence of clumpy structure is consistent with SN explosion models that predict the fragmentation of the SN ejecta into clumps due to Rayleigh-Taylor instabilities, which are triggered by the explosions (Wongwathanarat et al. 2015).
+The presence of clumpy structure is consistent with SN explosion models that predict the fragmentation of the SN ejecta into clumps due to Rayleigh-Taylor instabilities, which are triggered by the explosions (Wongwathanarat, Muller & Janka 2015).

-The NIRCam images show that the centre of the ejecta is still obscured by dust, and seen as a 'hole' at the $3-5 \mu m$ wavelengths.
-The presence of dust obscuration in the ejecta means that optical and near-infrared emission mainly traces the foreground of this heavily self-absorbed dusty region.
+The NIRCam images show that the centre of the ejecta is still obscured by dust, and seen as a 'hole' at the 3-5 $\mu$ m wavelengths.
+The presence of dust obscuration in the ejecta means that optical and NIR emission mainly traces the foreground of this heavily self-absorbed dusty region.
 As this heavily self-absorbed dust region expands further, the optical depth of the dust will decrease in time.
 Once the dust optical depth has dropped sufficiently, a complete picture of the ejecta will be visible at the NIR wavelengths.
 A new feature, the crescents, is discovered between the ejecta and the equatorial ring.
-The crescents are probably either the ionisation front of the inner ejecta, irradiated by X-ray and UV emitted from the outer spots, or the edge of the reverse shocks bounced back from the equatorial ring.
+The crescents are probably either the ionization front of the inner ejecta, irradiated by X-ray and UV emitted from the outer spots, or the edge of the reverse shocks bounced back from the equatorial ring.
 Details of our analysis of these crescents will be published elsewhere.